5 Best Places to See and Visit in Chester, England

 City Walls Walk

 The city is home to a complete city wall of the country, dating back to the Roman conquest over 2000 years ago.
-Today you can walk the 2 miles of the wall and admire the beautiful heritage of Chester.
-They were built to protect the city from tribal invaders and made between 70 and 80 AD.
+Today, you can walk the 2 miles of the wall and admire the beautiful heritage of Chester.
+They were built to protect the city from tribal invaders and were made between 70 and 80 AD.

 The Grosvenor Museum